By: Estefanía Romero

 Origin and Objectives of the Research: “Are Musician Women Inferior?”

 The work you are reading has a big debt to Keeping Time.
 Readings in Jazz History, by Robert Walser (1999), when he pointed out an anonymous article published in Down Beat, under the title: “Why Women Musicians are Inferior?”
 (1938).
 This publication was followed by other demands on the same magazine, which tried to argument the positive or negative role of women in jazz bands.
 This moved me and I needed to know everything behind it.

-At the beginning, my only objective was to obtain some knowledge, but when I almost finished writing this article, I knew the implications were wider and way more important: knowing that there is such a reduced number of women in jazz allows us to identify gender stereotypes in our own society, which directly influence the individual decisions on how to (or not to) take part of the music practice.
+At the beginning, my only objective was to obtain some knowledge, but when I almost finished writing this article, I knew the implications were wider and way more important: knowing that there is such a reduced number of women in jazz allows us to identify gender stereotypes in our own society, which directly influences the individual decisions on how to (or not to) take part of the music practice.